 Mapping and Promoting Civic Treasures

-In a session on social media for theartaround.us, a project by Laurenellen McCann that aims to be a Yelp for art, and Green Map, a global effort to map cultural resources, as I presented on using location-based services to promotepublic art and open space.
+In a session on social media for civic engagement, I learned about theartaround.us, a project by Laurenellen McCann that aims to be a Yelp for art, and Green Map, a global effort to map cultural resources, as I presented on using location-based services to promotepublic art and open space.
 There was a lot of synergy around the topic, as we discussed mapping civic resources from temporary art installations from groups like Black Rock City (the Burning Man producers) to community gardens.
-I hope to use the CityCampSF platform to start soliciting and creating civic maps and to collect and promote those that already exist., I learned about
+I hope to use the CityCampSF platform to start soliciting and creating civic maps and to collect and promote those that already exist.

 Keep up with ongoing CityCampSF projects by subscribing to the blog.
 Thanks!